 While we didn't have any issues during our two month testing period, we question the durability of the velcro closures.
 We found that we had to fasten them and refasten them several times each ride making them prone to wear and tear.

-The rubber outsoles are very durable, showing no signs of wear.
-They provide full coverage which protects the nylon composite midsole.
+The rubber outsoles are very durable, showing no signs of wear and they fully cover and protect the nylon composite midsole.

 The All-Road v4 is one of the lightest shoes we tested.
-Pearl Izumi's claimed weight is 311g for a size 40.
-Our test pair was on par with that weight, coming in at 292g for our size 38.
+Pearl Izumi's claimed weight is 311g per shoe for a size 40.
+Our test pair was on par with that weight, coming in at 292g per shoe for our size 38.
 We appreciated the lightweight, minimalist feel of this shoe, and we feel that no durability or support was lost to weight savings.

-At $90 the All-Road v4 was the least expensive shoe we tested and they maintain a high level of durability, power, and comfort.
-While this is a no-frills shoe, with no accessories or added features, we feel that it competently suits the needs of most recreational riders.
-The versatility of quality of this shoe earned it our Best Buy award.
+The All-Road v4 was the least expensive shoe we tested and they maintain a high level of durability, power, and comfort.
+While this is a no-frills shoe, we feel that it competently suits the needs of most recreational riders.
+The versatility of quality of this shoe earned it high marks.

 The All-Road v4 is a great all-around shoe at an unbeatable price.
 We'd recommend this shoe to newer riders looking to get into clipless riding.
 It is comfortable and offers solid support in a durable and affordable package.
-More experienced and aggressive riders are likely to be more willing to spend more money on a shoe with more discipline-specific features, but for someone who is looking for a great all-around shoe, the All-Road v4 hits the mark.
+However, we feel more experienced and aggressive riders are likely to want a shoe that is stiffer with more protection and features.

 — Jenn Sheridan